The Best Boots for Men in 2023: Top Brands for Work & Play

 Clarks boots now come in a wide range of suede colorways, but the original Desert Boot in Beeswax Leather – which will break in with every step – is your best bet to pair up with just about any pair of jeans or chinos you own.

-Of course, the brand also offers ankle boots, moc toe boots and Chelsea boots, but it’s tough to top a certified style essential in the desert boot.
+Of course, the brand also offers other styles of ankle boots, moc toe boots and Chelsea boots, but it’s tough to top a certified style essential in the desert boot.

 Red Wing Shoes